openid4vc-high-assurance-interoperabilit July 2025

 Note: If there is a requirement to provide the Subject’s identifier assigned and maintained by the Issuer, the sub claim MAY be used.
 There is no requirement for a binding to exist between the sub and cnf claims.
 See the Implementation Considerations section in [I-D.ietf-oauth-sd-jwt-vc].

-Note: In some credential types, it is not desirable to include an expiration date (eg: diploma attestation).
-Therefore, this profile leaves its inclusion to the Issuer, or the body defining the respective credential type.
+Note: In some Credential Types, it is not desirable to include an expiration date (eg: diploma attestation).
+Therefore, this profile leaves its inclusion to the Issuer, or the body defining the respective Credential Type.

-8.1.
+7.1.
 Issuer identification and key resolution to validate an issued Credential

-This profile supports two ways to represent and resolve the key required to validate the issuer signature of an SD-JWT VC, the web PKI-based key resolution and the x.509 certificates.
+This profile supports two ways to represent and resolve the key required to validate the Issuer signature of an SD-JWT VC, the web PKI-based key resolution and the x.509 certificates.

-• Web-based key resolution: The key used to validate the Issuer's signature on the SD-JWT VC MUST be obtained from the SD-JWT VC issuer's metadata as defined in Section 5 of [I-D.ietf-oauth-sd-jwt-vc].
+• Web-based key resolution: The key used to validate the Issuer's signature on the SD-JWT VC MUST be obtained from the SD-JWT VC Issuer's metadata as defined in Section 5 of [I-D.ietf-oauth-sd-jwt-vc].
 The JOSE header kid MUST be used to identify the respective key.

-• x.509 certificates: the SD-JWT VC contains the issuer's certificate along with a trust chain in the x5c JOSE header.
+• x.509 certificates: the SD-JWT VC contains the Issuer's certificate along with a trust chain in the x5c JOSE header.
 In this case, the iss value MUST be an URL with a FQDN matching a dNSName Subject Alternative Name (SAN) [RFC5280] entry in the leaf certificate.

-Note: The issuer MAY decide to support both options.
-In which case, it is at the discretion of the Wallet and the Verifier which key to use for the issuer signature validation.
+Note: The Issuer MAY decide to support both options.
+In which case, it is at the discretion of the Wallet and the Verifier which key to use for the Issuer signature validation.

-8.1.1.
+7.1.1.
 Cryptographic Holder Binding between VC and VP

 • For Cryptographic Holder Binding, a KB-JWT, as defined in [I-D.ietf-oauth-sd-jwt-vc], MUST always be present when presenting an SD-JWT VC.

-8.2.
+7.2.
 OpenID4VC Credential Format Profile

 A Credential Format Profile for Credentials complying with IETF SD-JWT VCs [I-D.ietf-oauth-sd-jwt-vc] is defined in Annex A.3 of [OIDF.OID4VCI] and Annex A.4 of [OIDF.OID4VP].

-9. Crypto Suites
+8. Crypto Suites

 10. Implementations Considerations